Citizen Advisory Groups

 This group provides a communication linkage between the city and County Commissions and the community on bicycling related issues.

-The Peak Oil Task Force was appointed in September, 2008 to develop a response plan in active consultation with the community that will address both a sudden crisis-related reduction of fossil fuels and a long term depletion of fossil fuels.
-This draft is in progress.
+The Peak Oil Task Force Final Report was presented to the City Commission September 2011.
+The Task Force was appointed in September 2008 to develop a response plan in active consultation with the community that will address both a sudden crisis-related reduction of fossil fuels and a long term depletion of fossil fuels.

 This Board advises on all matters regarding on the City public transit system, such as proposed routes, service changes, ridership policies, fare structures, funding and budgets.